CS102-Classroom-Notes-and-Assignments/lesson-9/README.md

 ## COMMAND LINE ARGUMENTS
 Pass command-line arguments or parameters to a program when it begins executing:

-- argc - argument count, the number of command line argos it was invoked with
+- argc - argument count, the number of command line args it was invoked with
 - argv - argument vector, pointer to an array of character strings that contain the arguments
 	- argv[0] is the name by which the program was invoked, so argc is at least 1.
 	- Standard requires that argv[argc] be a null pointer.

-Simplest example is the program echo. ```echo hello, world```, prints out hello, world.
+Simplest example is the program echo. ```echo hello, world```, prints out "hello, world".

 <img src="pic1.png" width="400">